Narrowly missing out on top of the group, Switzerland had to beat Northern Ireland in the playoffs to qualify,

 Key Moments in Qualifying

-Fresh from winning the Euro 2016 title, and without the injured Cristiano Ronaldo, Portugal are caught off guard in Basle as Switzerland beat them 2-0 in the opening match
+Fresh from winning the Euro 2016 title, and without the injured Cristiano Ronaldo, Portugal are caught off guard in Basle as Switzerland beat them 2-0 in the opening match of the campaign.

 Both teams win their next eight games, setting up a showdown in Lisbon.
 Portugal win comfortably to top the group and send the Swiss into the play-offs.